Skip to content

 Mysore, Karnataka

 Located three hours drive from Bangalore (Bengaluru), Mysore (Mysuru), is one of the most flamboyant places to visit in South India.
 Mysore is known as the City of Palaces due to the seven palaces and historic architecture.
-The spectacular UNESCO world heritage listed Mysore Palace is one of the most opulent buildings in all of India.
+The spectacular UNESCO world heritage of India listed Mysore Palace is one of the most opulent buildings in all of India.
 Also worth exploring is the colourful Devaraja Market and a climb up Chaumandi Hill to visit the Sri Chamundeswari Temple to soak up the stunning views.

 Visiting Mysore during the 10 day Dussehra festival (usually held in September or October) is an incredible experience.
 The palace is illuminated at night and the whole town buzzes with a carnival-like atmosphere that culminates in an extravagant procession.